pdjr-beatrice/log/README.md

 This collection of scripts implements a system for automatically constructing, processing, publishing and presenting a simple ship's log.
-Three bash(1) scripts implement the "server" component of the log system and two PHP scripts designed for installatation on a remote Wordpress CMS website manage all aspects of presentation.
+A handful of bash(1) scripts implement the "server" component of the log system and two PHP scripts designed for installatation on a remote Wordpress CMS website manage all aspects of presentation.

 The data for the ship's log is mostly recovered from the host vessel's